-The Confined Test Lanes enable remote pilots to fly safe and repeatable flight paths to inspect objects within confined environments and interior room-to-room searches.
-They include a comprehensive set of 5 different tests that guide remote pilots through various standoff positions, orientations, and perches at 1 m (3 ft) from objects.
-They are half the size of the Obstructed Test Lanes but use all the same procedures and scoring.
+The Obstructed Test Lanes enable remote pilots to fly safe and repeatable flight paths to inspect objects within close proximity to obstructions.
+They include a comprehensive set of 5 different tests that guide remote pilots through various standoff positions, orientations, and perches at 2-3 m (6-10 ft) from objects.
 They can be performed outdoors or indoors to control lighting, weather, and access to the Global Positioning System (GPS).

-The Confined Test Lanes and related scenarios use “dual bucket alignments” to enable remote pilots to triangulate a safe standoff position by simultaneously aligning with a perpendicular bucket and its associated angled bucket.
+The Obstructed test apparatuses use “dual bucket alignments” to enable remote pilots to triangulate a safe standoff position by simultaneously aligning with a perpendicular bucket and its associated angled bucket.
 The dual bucket alignments form a right triangle with equal dimensions for the bucket separation and the aircraft standoff.
-They use pairs of 1 liter (1 quart) buckets with 10 cm (4 in) diameter recessed targets inside at a 1 m (3 ft) spacing.
+They use pairs of 7.5 liter (2 gallon) buckets with 20 cm (8 in) diameter recessed targets inside at a 2 m (6 ft) spacing.

-Alignment rings inside the perpendicular (90 degree) white buckets visually guide remote pilots along safe flight paths toward and away from the objects being inspected.
+Alignment rings inside the perpendicular (90 degree) white buckets visually guide safe flight paths toward and away from the objects.
 Alignment rings inside the associated angled (45 degree) buckets indicate when the aircraft is in the designated safe and repeatable standoff position.
 That’s where a remote pilot can maintain position and operate their interface to identify increasingly small features on acuity targets inside the buckets.
 This modest operational workload includes zoom, focus, and exposure to capture images for scoring after the trial.
-White and black bucket pairs require maximum control of exposure levels or thermal palettes to discern more details and score more points.
+White and black buckets require maximum control of exposure levels or thermal palettes to discern more details and score more points.

 There are 5 different tests with increasing difficulty called Perch, Wall, Ground, Alley, and Post.
 The dual bucket alignments guide remote pilots through a series of 10 positions, orientations, and perches within both the standard test lanes and the operational scenarios embedded with scoring tasks.
 All tests and scenarios result in quantitative scores up to 100 points maximum to facilitate measurement, tracking, and comparison across different aircraft and/or remote pilots.